ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Added example of array of scope entries.

 * Removed moot paragraph about the benefits of group name patterns.

+* Use of CBOR tag 21065 to indicate a regular expression.

 * Renamed 'group_title' as 'group_description'.